What notice to take paternity leave and pay in respect of a new baby is an employee required to give?

 - whether paternity is to be payable for a week or two weeks; and

 - the date on which the employee wants the pay period to start.

-For statutory paternity pay purposes, the employee must also provide a signed declaration that the purpose of the leave is to care for the child or to support the child's mother and that he is the child's father or the mother's partner and expects to have responsibility for the upbringing of the child.
-(If the employee is applying for paternity leave, but not pay, he must provide such a written declaration only if the employer requests it.)
+For statutory paternity pay purposes, the employee must also provide a signed declaration that the purpose of the leave is to care for the child or to support the child's mother and that they are the child's father or the mother's partner and expect to have responsibility for the upbringing of the child.
+(If the employee is applying for paternity leave, but not pay, they must provide such a written declaration only if the employer requests it.)

-The employee must give his or her employer a further notice, as soon as is reasonably practicable after the child's birth, of the date on which the child was born.
+The employee must give their employer a further notice, as soon as is reasonably practicable after the child's birth, of the date on which the child was born.